Cyprus reunification talks collapse, U.N. chief 'very sorry'

 "That doesn't mean that other initiatives cannot be developed in order to address the Cyprus problem," he added.

-He declined to elaborate on what exactly had caused the talks to collapse, but said there was still a wide gap between the two delegations on a number of questions.
+Guterres declined to elaborate on what exactly had caused the collapse, but said there was still a wide gap between the two delegations on a number of questions.

+Without a fallback option, it was unclear what, if any, peace process could continue.
+Reunification attempts have always been under the umbrella of the United Nations, which has one of its longest-serving peacekeeping forces on the island.

+Turkish Foreign Minister Mevlut Cavusoglu, who with his Greek counterpart Nikos Kotzias had been attending the peace talks at the Swiss Alpine resort of Crans-Montana for a week, spoke of different options.

-Greek Cypriots, who are due to launch a gas drill off the island in coming weeks that Turkey opposes, pointed the finger of blame at the Turkish Cypriot side.
+Greek Cypriots, due to launch gas drilling off the island in coming weeks that Turkey opposes, pointed the finger of blame at the Turkish side.

 Nicos Christodoulides, spokesman for the Greek Cypriot government, said Turkey had refused to relinquish its intervention rights on Cyprus or the presence of troops on the island.

-"Tonight's development is in no way positive, but it is not the end of the road either," he said.
+"Tonight's development is in no way positive, but it is not the end of the road either," he said, without elaborating.

 Guterres, who began his role in January by announcing a "surge of diplomacy for peace", is known for his energy and drive.